Revised on 29 September 2020, 12:40 p.m.

 Canada’s first case of COVID-19 was confirmed on 25 January 2020 and was travel-related.
 Community transmission was first confirmed in early March 2020.
 Cases accelerated to peak in mid-April (<2,000 cases per day), then slowly decreased through to the end of June (~200 cases per day).

-Canada could be experiencing a second wave of the pandemic if the low infection rate is sustained for weeks or months, then infection rates begin to rise steadily rather than occurring in small clusters that are quickly contained.
+Canada, at least in certain regions, appears to be experiencing a second wave of the pandemic since the low infection rate that was sustained for months is now beginning to rise steadily rather than occurring in small clusters that are being quickly contained.

 A graphical representation of a pandemic with two waves for Canada – the H1N1 influenza pandemic of 2009-2010 – is shown below.